The Reality Of A 7 figure Business

 So as a one-man band, with nobody else to employ or overheads to worry about, you are earning 41.3% of someone turning over £1m and taking dividends of £100k more than you each year.

 Run two separate businesses that are both under the VAT threshold and you’re on 82.6% of the take-home pay as someone who has to deal with tax offices and staff and rent and VAT.

 I’m all about scale and growth, but not at the expense of time.
-This blog was inspired by someone coming to me desperate to scale to £1m because they wanted to be rich as fuck and have a take-home salary of £80k a month.
+This blog was inspired by someone coming to me desperate to scale to £1m because they wanted to be rich and have a take-home salary of £80k a month.

 After we’d run the numbers, they a) didn’t like me that much anymore, and b) went away to consider if everything involved in hitting that annual target was really worthwhile.

 Do what you want, but never forget to run through the numbers of your goal to make sure it’s worth it.